teamnirvar/nirvar_privacy/privacy.md

 ## 12. Contact Us

-If you have any questions, concerns, or feedback about this Privacy Policy or Nirvar’s data practices, please contact us at [Insert Contact Information].
+If you have any questions, concerns, or feedback about this Privacy Policy or Nirvar’s data practices, please contact us at teamnirvar@gmail.com.

 By using Nirvar, you acknowledge that you have read and understood this Privacy Policy and agree to the terms herein.